Leung Chun-ying–UGL agreement: Background

-DTZ Holdings was a real estate services company listed in the United Kingdom with a history of more than 200 years before its closure.
-It had ventured into Asia since 1999, partnering with Asian firms including CY Lung & Co, a surveying company set up by Leung Chun-ying in Hong Kong.
+DTZ was a real estate services company listed in the United Kingdom with a history of more than 200 years before its closure.
+It had ventured into Asia since 1999, partnering with Asian firms including CY Leung & Co, a surveying company set up by Leung Chun-ying in Hong Kong.
 Leung was appointed as a board member of DTZ in December 2006 and chairman of DTZ Asia Pacific in February 2007.

-DTZ was severely hit by the 2008 global financial crisis which resulted in a cumulative loss of £106.7 million (HK$1.3 billion) before tax during 2009–2011.
+DTZ was severely affected by the Great Recession which resulted in a cumulative loss of £106.7 million (HK$1.3 billion) before tax during 2009–2011.
 As the major shareholder, Saint George Participations (SGP) refused to inject more liquidity into the company.
 As DTZ found it difficult to service the total secured debt of £110 million (HK$1.4 billion) owed to the Royal Bank of Scotland (RBS), its lead creditor, the latter engaged Ernst and Young (EY) to provide strategic advice on the options available to RBS in regard to DTZ's debt on 17 October 2011.
 As a result, DTZ commenced a fast-track sale two days later to minimise its debt loss.
-ON 8 November 2011, UGL Limited, an Australian engineering firm was chosen as the "preferred bidder" in the rescue takeover of DTZ as voted by the DTZ directors.
+ON 8 November 2011, UGL, an Australian engineering firm was chosen as the "preferred bidder" in the rescue takeover of DTZ as voted by the DTZ directors.

 Shortly after that, Leung stepped down from the board of DTZ on 24 November before he declared his candidacy for the 2012 Hong Kong Chief Executive election on 27 November 2011.
 Prior to that, Leung resigned from the Executive Council of Hong Kong (ExCo) on 3 October 2011.